core-wg/resource-directory/draft-ietf-core-resource-directory.md

 * Base URI (base)=coap://local-proxy-old.example.com:5683
 * payload of {{example-payload}}

-The initial state of the Resource Directory is reflected in the following request:
+The initial state of the RD is reflected in the following request:

 ~~~~
 Req: GET /rd-lookup/res?ep=endpoint1